Josh-Varney/FitnessTracker/README.md

    - To test Apple Sign In and Google Sign In, will require an account for both services.
    - Run flutter application though main.dart (run using main() function) whilst having Emulator available and connected to IDE
    - Pubspec Yaml list dependencies of the project (libraries, packages, images (assets)) --> All are up-to-date
+   - Please open .pdf files in word document or google docs.

   - Project Breakdown (lib folder):
     - Auth